Business Continuity Planning – Disclosure Statement

 Raymond James established the Business Continuity Management (BCM) group, a dedicated team of professionals that oversees the firm’s business continuity management strategy.
 BCM works closely with business units and the Information Technology department to employ a standardized framework for building, maintaining and testing business continuity plans.
 Firm plans are created using an all-hazards approach, including baseline requirements and strategies that address incidents of varying scope.

-A corporate Crisis Management function comprised of senior management representing key areas of the firm manages incidents that might affect the firm’s associates and clients.
+A corporate Crisis Management function, comprised of senior management representing key areas of the firm, manages incidents that might affect the firm’s associates and clients.
 Crisis Management assesses and directs the firm’s response to an incident, ensuring the safety and security of all associates and continuity of critical processes.
 The decision to enact the plan would be made by the Crisis Management Team, with advisement from the Executive Committee.
 The firm also maintains plans that cover the response procedures related to these types of incidents, including severe weather, infectious disease, and cyber threats.

 Providing stakeholders with information about the crisis is a key component of the Raymond James Crisis Management protocol.
 In the event of a business disruption, clients can obtain information about the status of their accounts and access to their funds and securities by contacting their financial advisors.
 If their financial advisors are unavailable, clients can contact Client Services at 1-800-647-7378.
-In addition, clients can find up-to-date information about the operating status of the firm a http://www.raymondjames.com.
-For questions or more information about Business Continuity at Raymond James, contact the Director of Business Continuity, Beverly Schulz (800) 248-8863, ext.
-76432.
+In addition, clients can find up-to-date information about the operating status of the firm athttp://www.raymondjames.com.
+For questions or more information about Business Continuity at Raymond James, contact the Business Continuity Office at BusinessContinuity@RaymondJames.com.

-Due to the unpredictable nature of events causing significant business disruptions, Raymond James does not guarantee that systems will always be available or recoverable after such events.
-Also, the firm’s business continuity plans are subject to modification.
+Due to the unpredictable nature of events causing significant business disruptions, Raymond James does not guarantee that systems will always be available or recoverable within the timeframes noted above.